uab-cgds-worthey/DITTO-UI/ReadMe.md

 # DITTO-UI

-Easy to use web interface for biologists to look for genetic variants and understand their deleteriousness using DITTO scores.
+Easy to use web interface for biologists to look for any type of small genetic variant and understand their deleteriousness using DITTO scores.

 _!!!
 For research purposes only !!!_

 ## Description

-A web app where one can lookup variants and understand the deleteriousness using DITTO deleterious score and Clinvar reported significance.
+A web app where one can lookup small variants and understand the deleteriousness using DITTO deleterious score and Clinvar reported significance.
 DITTO uses an explainable neural network model to predict the functional impact of variants and utilizes SHAP to explain the model's predictions.
 It is trained on variants from ClinVar and uses OpenCravat for annotations from various data sources.
 The higher the score, the more likely the variant is deleterious.